smart-data-models/dataModel.OpenChannelManagement/OpenChannel/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `bottomSlope[number]`: The bottom slope of the channel.
-All units are accepted in CEFACT code.  - `bottomWidth[number]`: The bottom width of the channel (for 'Trapezoidal' geometry).
-All units are accepted in CEFACT code.  - `celerity[number]`: Velocity of a surge propagated along the channel after the opening or close of a sluice gate.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `diameter[number]`: The diameter of a circular channel.
-All units are accepted in CEFACT code.  - `downstreamNode[*]`: A relationship indicating the ID of the downstream node (e.g., Junction, Regulation Structure), where the channel ends.  - `flowType[string]`: Text defining the type of flow in the channel.
-Enum:'Free-Surface flow'.  - `geometryType[string]`: The geometry of the channel.
-Enum:'Trapezoidal, Circular'].  - `id[*]`: Unique identifier of the entity  - `leftSideSlope[number]`: The slope of the left bank of the channel (for 'Trapezoidal' geometry).
-All units are accepted in CEFACT code.  - `length[number]`: The length of the channel.
-All units are accepted in CEFACT code.  - `location[*]`: Geojson reference to the item.
+All units are accepted in CEFACT code  - `bottomWidth[number]`: The bottom width of the channel (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code  - `celerity[number]`: Velocity of a surge propagated along the channel after the opening or close of a sluice gate  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `diameter[number]`: The diameter of a circular channel.
+All units are accepted in CEFACT code  - `downstreamNode[*]`: A relationship indicating the ID of the downstream node (e.g., Junction, Regulation Structure), where the channel ends  - `flowType[string]`: Text defining the type of flow in the channel.
+Enum:'Free-Surface flow'  - `geometryType[string]`: The geometry of the channel.
+Enum:'Trapezoidal, Circular']  - `id[*]`: Unique identifier of the entity  - `leftSideSlope[number]`: The slope of the left bank of the channel (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code  - `length[number]`: The length of the channel.
+All units are accepted in CEFACT code  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxWaterDepth[number]`: The maximum allowable water depth in the channel.
-All units are accepted in CEFACT code.  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rightSideSlope[number]`: The slope of the right bank of the channel (for 'Trapezoidal' geometry).
-All units are accepted in CEFACT code.  - `roughnessCoefficient[number]`: The Manning’s roughness coefficient.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tag[string]`: An optional text string used to qualify an item  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `travelDuration[number]`: The duration of the surge travelling from the downstream node (i.e., Regulation Structure) to the upstream node.  - `type[string]`: NGSI-LD Entity Type. it has to be OpenChannel  - `upstreamNode[*]`: A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins.  - `waterLoss[number]`: Water leakages/losses from the channel - percentage of flow of the channel or a number (flow).  <!-- /30-PropertiesList -->
+All units are accepted in CEFACT code  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rightSideSlope[number]`: The slope of the right bank of the channel (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code  - `roughnessCoefficient[number]`: The Manning’s roughness coefficient  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `tag[string]`: An optional text string used to qualify an item  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `travelDuration[number]`: The duration of the surge travelling from the downstream node (i.e., Regulation Structure) to the upstream node  - `type[string]`: NGSI-LD Entity Type. it has to be OpenChannel  - `upstreamNode[*]`: A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins  - `waterLoss[number]`: Water leakages/losses from the channel - percentage of flow of the channel or a number (flow)  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->